kiselevskaya/Python/experiments/34_question_and_solutions/05_bit_manipulation/README.md

     (e.g., bit 0 and bit 1 are swapped, bit 2 and bit 3 are swaped, and so on).

-**07 .py**
+**07 missing_number.py**

     An array A contains all the integers from 0 to n, except for one number which is missing.
-    In this problem, we cannot access an entire integer in A with a single operation .
+    In this problem, we cannot access an entire integer in A with a single operation.
-    The elements in A are represented in binary, and the only operation we can use  to access them is " fetch the jth bit of A[i]", which takes constant time.
+    The elements in A are represented in binary, and the only operation we can use to access them is "fetch the jth bit of A[i]", which takes constant time.
     Write code to find the missing integer.
 Can you do it in O(n) time?